 A different education.

 Schools train professionals who become so specialized in a particular field.
 That they no longer know how to cope with any other and they then need to unionize to protect their work.

 Specialization is not necessarily the optic that we are interested in; it is more important to retain the essential lessons in every field to master the 20% that provide 80% of the added value of your future business!

 This is this kind of teaching that Rich Dad passed on to Robert and Mike.
 Mike went on to take over the empire that his father left him.
-While at the same time Robert created his own empire through real estate, launching new products and educational programmes.
+While at the same time Robert created his own empire through real estate, launching new products and educational programs.

 3 essential skills for management